yxlin/ggdmcPrior/README.md

 # ggdmcPrior
-ggdmcPrior provides functions for specifying and evaluating standard distributions, designed to work with the ggdmc package.
-It supports Bayesian computation and includes utilities for density calculation, sampling, and visualisation.
+This package provides tools for specifying and evaluating standard and truncated probability distributions, with support for log-space computation and joint distribution specification.
+It is designed to integrate seamlessl with the 'ggdmc' package, enabling Bayesian computation for cognition models.
+The package includes utilities for density calculation, sampling, and visualisation, making it easier to define priors and assess model behaviour in hierarchical Bayesian framework.

 # Getting Started
-The package is mainly to support ggdmc, so you can use it together with other ggdmc supporting packages.
+Although the package can be used independently, it is primarily intended to support the 'ggdmc' package, and is best used alongside other packages in the 'ggdmc' ecosystem.

 ```
 cat("\n--------- Printing the joint prior distribution in C++-------\n")